-- 1. Composition and structure of the atmosphere (1) - 2.
-Heat budget of the earth; Latitudinal and seasonal variation of Insolation; Distribution of temperature; Inversion of Temperature, Green house gases and global warming (8) - 3.
-Atmospheric pressure and general circulation of winds (3) - 4.
-Monsoons, Jet streams; El-Nino, La-Nina, ENSO; Air masses and Fronts (10) - 5.
-Temperate and Tropical cyclones (2) - 6.
-Humidity, Condensation and Precipitation (6) - 7.
+- 1. Composition and structure of the atmosphere (2) - 2.
+Heat budget of the earth; Latitudinal and seasonal variation of Insolation (3) - 3.
+Monsoons, Jet streams, Air masses and Fronts (10) - 4.
 Koppen's and Thornthwaite's scheme of classification; Climate change (5).